 - Teach youth to use traditional and modern musical instruments as a means of expression.

-At Unite the People Concert 2012, the One Vibe team organized a gathering that brought together young people from the Manyatta slums with musicians who had gathered for the concert.
-The results were inspiring to both the youth and to us at One Vibe.
+At Unite the People Concert 2012, One Vibe’s team organized a gathering that brought together young people from Manyatta slum with musicians who had gathered for the concert.
+The results were inspiring to the community, the youth, and to One Vibe.
 Based on the success of this encounter, we decided to engage artists and professionals in Kisumu as mentors to youth from the community.
-We hope that arts activities will enhance self-expression and give youth a voice to share stories of their aspirations.
+We hope that music and arts activities will enhance self-expression, give youth a voice to share stories of their aspirations, and create an opportunity for them to be inspired, empowered, and mentored to allow them to pursue various creative and professional paths.

 Our Instruments of Success